foundriesio/docs/source/reference-manual/security/device-gateway.rst

 Local Device CA: ``local-ca``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An X.509 certificate used as a CA issuing certificates to devices registered via your offline registration process.
+An X.509 certificate used as a :term:`CA`, issuing certificates to devices registered via your offline registration process.
 You own the private key (NIST P-256 by default), and share the corresponding certificate with Foundries.io.
 It must be signed by the Root of Trust, so that Foundries.io may verify if a user is entitled to upload a Device CA.

 At creation, your Factory only has an Online Device CA and no Local Device CAs.
-Your factory may be configured to have one or more Local Device CAs only after you took ownership of your Factory PKI.
+Your Factory may be configured to have one or more Local Device CAs only after you take ownership of your Factory PKI.
 You may use the Local Device CA with our :ref:`ref-factory-registration-ref` to register your devices offline.

   .. figure:: /_static/ca_certs.png